 - Both sides might reach an agreement (this is called ‘settling’) and settle their case before it gets as far as the trial – this is very common.

-Most cases settle because under modern court rules actually suing and going to trial are considered a last resort.
+Most cases settle because under modern court rules suing and going to trial are considered a last resort.
 And nearly all the evidence has to be exchanged before the trial, including statements by the witnesses.
 That means both sides can see the strength of each other’s cases beforehand.
 No surprises on the day!
 The downside is that these days preparing a civil claim is a lot more work.
 You can’t just turn up on the day with a carrier bag of papers and argue your point.
-The upside is that a lot of cases settle before issue of proceedings (a court claim starts), or shortly afterwards, and very few cases end up in a full-blown trial.
+The upside is that a lot of cases settle before people issue proceedings (start a civil claim), or shortly afterwards, and very few cases end up in a full-blown trial.

 Is my problem a legal problem?